If Both Parents Are on the Birth Certificate but Not Married, Who Has Custody?

 What Happens After Paternity Is Established?

-Once paternity is confirmed, the court can:
+After paternity is confirmed, the court can:

-- Grant parental responsibility (legal decision-making authority)
+- Grant shared parental responsibility (legal decision-making authority)

 - Approve a time-sharing schedule (physical custody and visitation)